-The Company operates as a BDC under the 1940 Act.
 The Company's investment objective is to generate both current income and capital appreciation through debt and equity investments.
 The Company invests primarily in middle-market companies in the form of senior and junior secured, unsecured and subordinated debt securities and loans, each of which may include an equity component, and by making direct preferred, common and other equity investments in such companies.